PrestaShop/docs/src/content/1.7/development/architecture/domain/data-transfer-objects.md

 For example, if DTO has method `getName()` you can be sure that name is there, unlike using arrays, when you never know if key `name` exists inside an array or not.
 By making effective use of DTOs you are also making your code more readable and maintainable.

+Benefits of using DTOs:

+* Enables typehints.
+* DTOs are valid because built (you cannot "skip" one of the keys).
+* Helps isolate different parts of system.

 ## Examples of Data Transfer Objects in PrestaShop

 PrestaShop extensively uses DTOs in it's `QueryHandlers` (you can learn more about it in [CQRS section]({{< ref "1.7/development/architecture/cqrs.md" >}})).
 As an example, you can take a look at `GetCustomerForEditingHandlerInterface` below.